insected/bobbae_gcp-wiki/Bigtable.md

 ## Simple administration

 Bigtable handles upgrades and restarts transparently, and it automatically maintains high data durability.
-To replicate your data, simply add a second cluster to your instance, and replication starts automatically.
+To replicate your data, add a second cluster to your instance, and replication starts automatically.
 No more managing replicas or regions; just design your table schemas, and Bigtable will handle the rest for you.

 ### Instances, clusters, nodes